allysonsouza/wp-presets/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Presets that you can use for filling test data on WooCommerce
+Presets that you can use for filling test data on WordPress

 == Description ==